This article was originally written on Lefton Writes by 2013 Fellow Vanessa Lefton.

-In my first week at Centrepoint’s youth hostel in North London, I find myself rigorously testing out all our good old emergency services – bar the fire brigade – from police to ambulance to refugee council to helpline to hotline, I am swiftly inducted to the shambles known as the emergency services.
+In my first week at Centrepoint’s youth hostel in North London, I find myself rigorously testing our emergency services – bar the fire brigade – from police to ambulance to refugee council to helpline to hotline.
+I am swiftly inducted to a shambles.